Catherine Oxenberg Speaks Out About Her Daughter's Role in NXIVM

 As was previously reported, the NXIVM co-founder was found guilty of sex trafficking, attempted sex trafficking, sex trafficking conspiracy, forced labor conspiracy, wire fraud conspiracy, racketeering and racketeering conspiracy.

-This sentence came about after Raniere allegedly ran a female slavery ring within his purported self-help program.
+This verdict came about after Raniere ran a female slavery ring within his purported self-help program.

 Understandably, Catherine reveals she was eager to get India out of this corrupt organization.
 However, as the Dynasty actress notes to THS, rescuing India required an intervention.